 The community is advised that there will be no pedestrian or cycling access across the bridge during the first stage of works at the southern end.
 Pedestrian and cycling access will be blocked for about six to eight weeks.
 The footbridge will be the detour walkway for pedestrians and those on bicycles during this time.
-Council apologises for the inconvenience this may cause.
+Council apologises for any inconvenience this may cause.

 Motor vehicle traffic will be managed by traffic controllers during the day and a single lane will remain open for vehicle throughout the project.
 Bridge closures may be required at certain times.

-This is a significant major project, designed to give the bridge another 50 years of life, ensuring it remains part of town of Brunswick Heads for the long-term.
+This is a significant major project, designed to give the bridge another 50 years of life, ensuring it remains part of the town of Brunswick Heads for the long-term.